hashicorp/packer/website/source/intro/getting-started/build-image.html.md

 ### A Windows Example

-Note that this uses a larger instance.
-You will be charged for it.
-Also keep in mind that using windows AMIs incurs a fee that you don't get when you use linux AMIs.
+As with the Linux example above, should you decide to follow along and build an AMI from the example template, provided you qualify for free tier usage, you should not be charged for actually building the AMI.
+However, please note that you will be charged for storage of the snapshot associated with any AMI that you create.
+If you wish to avoid further charges, follow the steps in the [Managing the Image](/intro/getting-started/build-image.html#managing-the-image) section above to deregister the created AMI and delete the associated snapshot once you're done.

-You'll need to have a boostrapping file to enable ssh or winrm; here's a basic example of that file.
+You'll need to have a bootstrapping file to enable ssh or winrm; here's a basic example of that file.

 ```powershell